 Our next question relates to what type of organization they work for.
 The answers can be federal, state, regional, consultant, researcher or other.

 We have a pretty good balance shaping up, about 1/3 state agencies, and then about 1/5 each for federal and regional local agencies.
 Closely behind are consultants at 17% and other and researcher make up about 11%.
 That is a pretty good cross-section of folks.

 One of the things particularly in the third section will be focused for MPO types and MPO planning process and programming process.
 For those at the regional and local level, if you have friends and colleagues that you think will be a benefit, please, encourage them to join the third session.

 The third and last question for our first session, what level of involvement have you had with road pricing.
 Either you have none but are interested in the subject, you've conducted research for planning study, you are in the concept feasibility, you are in the process of implementing a road pricing project, or you are in the operational phase, overseeing or managing an operational project.

 Looks like everybody has voted and we have a majority of folks in the "none but interested" and in the "conducted research for planning studies" categories, with the remainder in the implementation or operational phase this is the target audience we were hoping for.

 With that I am going to introduce our first presenter who is Patrick DeCorla-Souza.
-He is the Tolling and Pricing Manager at the Federal Highway Administration Office of Innovative Program Delivery who is not only the person who conceived this idea of the webinar, but also our first presenter and a seasoned veteran of road pricing.
+He is the Tolling and Pricing Manager at the Federal Highway Administration Center for Innovative Finance Support who is not only the person who conceived this idea of the webinar, but also our first presenter and a seasoned veteran of road pricing.
 He is also the chair of the TRB Congestion Pricing Committee.
 And many years of experience at the federal level with issues related to road pricing and public acceptance.